 Upon completion of the Transaction, the consolidated entity has continued to carry on the business of EML which is the exploration and development of mineral properties in the USA.
-EML owns the Corcoran Canyon Silver Project ("Corcoran"), a primarily silver/gold property in Nevada, United States, and the Emily Project ("Emily"), a property primarily prospective for manganese, in Minnesota, United States.
-The Corcoran and Emily projects are 100%-owned by EML through wholly owned subsidiaries.
+EML owns the Corcoran Canyon Silver Project ("Corcoran"), a primarily silver/gold property in Nevada, United States, and the Emily Manganese Project ("Emily"), a property primarily prospective for manganese, in Minnesota, United States.
+The Corcoran project is 100%-owned by EML through wholly owned subsidiaries, while the Emily project is 100%-owned by NSM, of which EML has a 90.5% ownership interest.